-Andrew L. Lux, Ph.D. has served as our Vice President and Chief Operating Officer since January 2012.
+Andrew L. Lux, Ph.D. has served as our Senior Vice President, R&D, Operations and QA since January 2013.
+Dr. Lux previously served as our Vice President and Chief Operating Officer from 2012 to 2013.
 Prior to joining AtriCure, Dr. Lux served in leadership capacities at both small and large companies.
 Since 2010, Dr. Lux served as the Senior Vice President of Manufacturing and Operations for IntriMed Technologies, a start-up business focused on contract manufacturing of implantable medical devices.
 From 2008 to 2010, Dr. Lux was the Vice President of Research and Development, Operations and Service for WaterHealth International, Inc., a business focused on the water purification/disinfections markets.
 From 2006 to 2008, Dr. Lux was the General Manager for Medtronic, Inc.'s spinal division in Warsaw, Indiana, where he was responsible for the United States based manufacturing organization providing spinal implant and orthopedic instrumentation products.
 Prior to 2006, Dr. Lux served in a variety of executive capacities for medical device organizations including Baxter Healthcare, Inc., Medtronic, Inc. (Cardiac Surgery Division), Johnson & Johnson and General Electric Company.